The Hindu, The Muslim and

 The Objection to God's Method of Saving Sinners

-Some in the time of Paul, as in our time, objected to God's method of justification, and made statements along the lines of, “If it is true that we are saved by grace and do not have to work toward our salvation, then why not sin that grace may abound?”
+Some in the time of Paul, as in our time, objected to God’s method of justification, and made statements along the lines of, “If it is true that we are saved by grace and do not have to work toward our salvation, then why not sin that grace may abound?”
 The apostle Paul in reply said, “What shall we say then?
 Are we to continue in sin that grace may abound?”
-(Rom.
-6:1).
+(Romans 6:1, RSV).
 Here was a golden opportunity for Paul to say “you have misunderstood me; good works must accompany your faith for salvation”.
 But he cannot say that; he merely says “By no means!
 How can we who died to sin still live in it?”
 (6:2).
-Works are a sign of faith, they do not produce the faith that saves.
-Good works justify the believer before others as being saved.
-The book of James shows that faith which cannot express itself in action is not truly faith.
-See James 2:17-22.

 The Example of Marriage

-Some people claim that acceptance with God which has a legal basis does not display the love of God; it is too cold and formal.
+Some claim that acceptance with God which has a legal basis does not display the love of God; it is too cold and formal.
 Suppose for a moment that there was no legal basis to marriage, a young couple just live together on the basis that they feel a love for each other.
 Both partners may come and go as often as they like, as there are no legal ties whatsoever.
-It may seem good on the surface to base a relationship on feelings, but both partners would soon feel very insecure in such a situation.
+It may seem good on the surface to base a relationship on feelings, however, both partners would soon feel very insecure in such a situation.
 Neither person could be sure that his or her partner would not suddenly feel unhappy about the relationship, go away for a long time, or perhaps even live with someone else.

 Love needs to be able to express itself through law, to be able to say, “I will commit myself to you through the bad times as well as the good!”.
 In like manner, God through his law commits himself to the forgiven sinner.
 God sent his Son to live under the law and be found righteous, and then to die in the place of transgressors of the law, and finally to bind himself to the forgiven sinner with the promise that he will not leave us nor forsake us.
 This is the way in which true love will commit itself.
 So the law of God expresses the love of God, just as marriage based on law expresses the love that the couple have for each other.